Can I Play Sports With Psoriasis?

 Keep up with your psoriasis treatment schedule.

 Most importantly, your dermatologist can control your symptoms, treat your plaques, and lessen your skin sensitivity.
 Get your psoriasis under control before you fire a shot or swim a lap.
-Adhering to your treatment plan can help get your skin ready for the field of play and protect it from harm.
+Adhering to your treatment plan can help prepare your skin for the field of play and protect it from harm.